docker/docs/datacenter/ucp/2.2/guides/admin/configure/integrate-with-dtr.md

 ## 3. Configure UCP Docker Engines

 You also need to configure the Docker Engine on every UCP node to trust the DTR TLS certificates.
-This allows you do deploy services to UCP using images that are stored in DTR.
+This allows you to deploy services to UCP using images that are stored in DTR.

 For each UCP node: